A hand holding three dollar bills, and a shield with a question mark behind it.

 Under all circumstances, it’s better to choose a paid VPN.

-In conclusion: it’s absolutely worth getting a VPN
+In conclusion: It’s absolutely worth getting a VPN

 Get a VPN that’s worth it